 The Webb Residence was built for Elijah T. Webb circa 1891, and, it has undergone few alterations, and has retained a large majority of its machine-made ornamentation.
 The circa 1914 sleeping porch addition occurred while Webb owned the property, located on the south elevation, the least visible side of the home.
 Its scale and appearance is sympathetic to the residence, allowing it to blend with the rest of the house.
 In the 1980s, aluminum storm windows were installed.
 Their narrow profile frames do not obscure the appearance of the original wood windows.
-The non-contributing garage and gazebo were added in the 1990s.
-While the purpose of the outbuildings have changed, the current gazebo and office/garage have retained approximate siting of the previous office building and greenhouse, remaining in the back corner of the lot and keeping a size and massing that does not draw focus from the Webb Residence.
+The 1-story greenhouse that was present by 1909 is no longer extant (loss date unknown), and the 1-story office, present by 1906, was incorporated into the non-contributing 1story garage that was built in the 1990s.
+The non-contributing gazebo was also added in the 1990s.
+While the purpose of the outbuildings have changed, the current gazebo and office/garage have retained approximate siting of the previous office building and greenhouse. remaining in the back corner of the lot and keeping a size and massing that does not draw focus from the Webb Residence.
 The interior has suffered minor loss of some doors and transom panels, a small bathroom was added on the second floor in the 1990s, and the kitchen has been remodeled for modern use, but it has retained its layout, spatial feel, and workmanship of a late 1800s single-family home.